 Getting British Citizenship

-You can apply to naturalise as a British citzen provided you meet the following requirements:
+You can apply to naturalise as a British citizen provided you meet the following requirements:

-o that you were physically in the UK 5 years ago to the date thast you submit an application to naturalise (or 3 years ago for those married to British citizens)
+that you were physically in the UK 5 years ago to the date that you submit an application to naturalise (or 3 years ago for those married to British citizens)

 Citizenship for children

-A person who is granted settled status is considered to be ‘settled’ in UK nationality law.
+A person who is granted settled status is ‘settled’ in UK nationality law.
 This means that a child can register as a British citizen in one of two ways: